Thomas Wilson (bishop): Land tenancy issues

-Wilson was centrally involved in another needed improvement to the island than the construction of libraries and chapels and the dissemination of contemporary farming methods.
-Land tenure issues were a major source of instability for tenants on the island, which had not yet made a clean break from more ancient feudal traditions.
-Attempts by previous earls of Derby to assert landlord rights had considerably unsettled the community.
-Wilson was charged by the ninth earl with gathering proposals for change from tenants, work which led to fruition under the tenth Earl, with the passing in the Tynwald of the Act of Settlement 1704.
+Wilson was centrally involved in another needed improvement to the Island other than the construction of libraries and chapels and the dissemination of contemporary farming methods.
+Land tenure issues were a major source of instability for tenants on the Island, which had not yet made a clean break from more ancient feudal traditions.
+Attempts by previous earls of Derby to assert landlord rights had unsettled the community.
+Wilson was charged by the 9th earl with gathering proposals for change from tenants, work which led to fruition under the 10th earl, with the passing in the Tynwald of the Act of Settlement 1704.
 This was seen by islanders as their Magna Carta.
 The act provided tenants with rights to sell and pass on their land, subject only to continued fixed rents and alienation fees being paid to the Stanley family.

 Restoration of ecclesiastical discipline

-The restoration of ecclesiastical discipline on the island was a serious task for Wilson.
-Scandals, frequently involving the morals of the clergy, gave him much trouble.
-The "spiritual statutes" of the island (valid, where not superseded by the Anglican canons of 1603) were of native growth, and often uncouth in their provisions.
-Without attempting to disturb these, with the single exception of abolishing commutation of penance by fine, Wilson drew a set of ten Ecclesiastical Constitutions which were subscribed by the clergy in a convocation at Bishops Court on 3 February 1704 and ratified by the governor and council the next day.
+The restoration of ecclesiastical discipline on the Island was a serious task for Wilson.
+Scandals, frequently involving the morals of the clergy, gave him trouble.
+The "spiritual statutes" of the Island (valid, where not superseded by the Anglican canons of 1603) were of native growth, and often uncouth in their provisions.
+Without attempting to disturb these, with the single exception of abolishing commutation of penance by fine, Wilson drew a set of ten Ecclesiastical Constitutions which were subscribed by the clergy in a convocation at Bishopscourt on 3 February 1704 and ratified by the governor of the Isle of Man and council the next day.
 These were then confirmed by James Stanley, 10th Earl of Derby, and publicly proclaimed on the Tynwald Hill on 6 June.
 Of these constitutions it was said by Peter King, 1st Baron King, that "if the ancient discipline of the church were lost, it might be found in all its purity in the Isle of Man".